eclipse-tractusx/sd-factory/README.md

 A Docker image will be built and installed to the local repository.

 # Testing
-SD-Hub and SD-Factory can be fired up locally in Docker environment.
+SD-Factory can be fired up locally in Docker environment.
 Before that the images need to be created as it is [described here](#docker).
 Pay attention to the image names as they may change if the version of the sources was bumped up, but the `docker-compose.yml` has not been updated.
 Being in root directory of the